Reflections on From Inactivity to Independence

 Collaboration and shared decision-making

-In line with Foundation 3: Working together for the wellbeing of everyone, the interventions were not isolated tasks delivered by one professional.
+In line with Foundation 3: Working together for the wellbeing of everyone, the interventions were not isolated tasks delivered by a professional.
 Instead, they were co-owned initiatives:

 This collaborative approach echoes what we know from our personalisation work: that when the people who use services are treated as equal partners in decision-making, the outcomes are more relevant, sustainable, and empowering.